General Social Agents: Conclusion

 The improvements in predictive power yielded by this approach are substantial.
-In four novel and preregistered strategic games derived from \citeauthor{1120Arad2012}'s 11-20 money request game, theoretically motivated \aisub{s}, optimized and validated through our methodology, reduced prediction errors by approximately \MinPercImproveArad-\MaxPercImproveArad\% compared to baseline AI predictions.
-Remarkably, these theoretically-grounded agents predicted the results in some of the games better than the original human data from \citeauthor{1120Arad2012}.
+In four novel and preregistered strategic games derived from \citeauthor{1120Arad2012}'s 11-20 money request game, theory-grounded \aisub{s}, optimized and validated through our methodology, reduced prediction errors by approximately \MinPercImproveArad-\MaxPercImproveArad\% compared to baseline AI predictions.
+Remarkably, these theory-grounded agents predicted initial play in some of the games better than the original human data from \citeauthor{1120Arad2012}.
 Importantly, our results are not confined to games involving strategic reasoning.
-In Appendix \ref{app:predict_new_CR}, we apply the same procedure to the allocation games from \citeauthor{charness2002understanding}, and using data from a preregistered experiment with entirely novel human responses, find substantial improvements.
+In Appendix \ref{app:predict_new_CR}, we apply the same procedure to the allocation games from \citeauthor{charness2002understanding}, and, using data from a preregistered experiment with entirely novel human responses, we find substantial improvements.

 Although this approach provides no statistical guarantees for arbitrary novel settings---indeed, no procedure can guarantee predictive power in entirely novel domains without a fully specified and correct causal model---we demonstrated that we can make externally valid inferences within a pre-committed family of settings.
 Using novel data from \SampleSizeHuman{} participants playing \SampleSizeGame{} games randomly sampled from a heterogeneous population of \TotalGames{} strategic games, we found that the strategic level-$k$ agents generalized effectively across this broad domain.
 In \OptGameAllMatchRate\% of games, all human subjects chose actions within the support of the optimized \aisub{} responses.
-These general agents substantially outperformed the baseline AI off-the-shelf, the Harsanyi-Selten theoretical predictions, and several other benchmarks.
-The results were robust to several alternative specifications.
-Because the games were randomly sampled under the assumptions stated in Section~\ref{sec:estimation}, these results are externally valid for the entire population of \TotalGames{} games.
-While we can only guarantee validity within this specific population, the strong performance of theoretically motivated \aisub{s} across such a diverse set of strategic games suggests that similar approaches would likely generalize to other game-theoretic settings.
+These general agents substantially outperformed the baseline AI off-the-shelf, a cognitive hierarchy model, and the Harsanyi-Selten equilibria.